-This course builds on the skills acquired in CMP 105, introducing Visual Basic.net and ASP.net.
+This course builds on the skills acquired in CMP 117, introducing Visual Basic.net and ASP.net.
 Students learn how these tools are used to develop hypertext markup language (HTML), scripts, Active Server Pages (ASP) and other applications.
-Two lecture hours and two laboratory hours per week.
-Prerequisite: CMP 105.
+Hours: 26 lecture and 26 laboratory.
+Prerequisite: CMP 117.
 Laboratory fee: \$15.
 Usually offered in the fall.